hungpham2017/mcu/README.md

 - Python 3.5 or higher
 - Numby 1.8.0 or higher

+# Current functions:
+- A class to extract all the info from vasprun.xml
+- Plotting band structure
+- Computing bandgap

 # Future functions:
  - Projected band structure
  - Topological analysis